 Interviewed executives stressed the importance of performing due diligence on potential partners and consulting legal advisors to ensure any agreements protect the IP that will be shared among partners.

 Another theme that emerged in the executive interviews is the heterogeneous aspect of many manufacturers’ footprints.
 The 850+ global survey respondents represent a network of approximately 10,000 factories across 11 countries worldwide.
 With some regions more fully embracing digital capabilities than others, there can be significant hurdles in rolling out a comprehensive strategy for smart manufacturing.
 One of the interviewed executives lamented the challenges of reaching a higher level of data maturity that would enable predictive and prescriptive insights for production assets on the factory floor.
 Some locations were just starting at level 1, collecting data from disparate systems.
-The approach this executive’s company took was adopting an industry- standard definition of different maturity levels and then working toward getting all locations up to a minimum of level 2 (data visualization) within a projected timeframe, all the while engaging with ecosystem partners to assist its efforts.
+The approach this executive’s company took was adopting an industry- standard definition of different maturity levels and then working towards getting all locations up to a minimum of level 2 (data visualisation) within a projected timeframe, all the while engaging with ecosystem partners to assist its efforts.

-Create a corporate-level strategy for smart manufacturing initiatives that includes standardized approaches to key capabilities and identify “vetted” ecosystem partners across regions that can be ready to help at a pace commensurate with each location.
+Create a corporate-level strategy for smart manufacturing initiatives that includes standardised approaches to key capabilities and identify “vetted” ecosystem partners across regions that can be ready to help at a pace commensurate with each location.

 Despite economic headwinds, now is not the time to slow the momentum of smart manufacturing adoption.
 Rather, the present situation seems ripe for digital technologies to solve for many of the challenges that manufacturers face as they strive to maintain operations during the global pandemic.
-Surveyed companies that are continuing their smart manufacturing investments through the current market environment are directing an average of 36% of their global budget for all factory-related initiatives toward smart manufacturing.
-Clearly, these investments underpin the commitment companies have toward transforming operations through digital processes and technologies.
+Surveyed companies that are continuing their smart manufacturing investments through the current market environment are directing an average of 36% of their global budget for all factory-related initiatives towards smart manufacturing.
+Clearly, these investments underpin the commitment companies have towards transforming operations through digital processes and technologies.